Loading...

 • Tablas Island – The Blue Hole

 This is the most famous dive site in the province of Romblon.
-It is a vertical chimney of about 8 meters in diameter.
-At a depth of 5 to 7 meters you descend to a depth of approximately 27 to 32 meters, where you find a large opening to the reef.
-At the bottom of the cave, there are cracks where hundreds of Durban dancing shrimps and large lobster can be found.
-Below the opening to the reef there are small caves where sometimes sharks are hiding.
+It features a vertical chimney about eight meters in diameter.
+From a depth of 5–7 meters, you can descend to approximately 27–32 meters, where a large opening leads out to the reef.
+At the bottom of the cave, cracks shelter hundreds of Durban dancing shrimp and large lobsters.
+Below the reef opening, you may also find small caves where sharks sometimes hide.

 • Tablas Island – Carmens Cliff